 PGGM itself acts as an active owner for all of its assets, including those managed externally.
-In practice this means that for example all voting and engagement for listed equity holdings is done in-house and not by external managers themselves.
+In practice this means that for example all voting for listed equity holdings is done in-house and not by external managers themselves.
+On the other hand engagement across all portfolios is done by PGGM and for actively managed portfolio also by external managers.